Careers in History

 - Teaching and emphasizing strong writing skills

 Students who study History at Misericordia may enter a wide range of careers, including:

-- Business and non-profit sector jobs, especially through our new 4+1 MS-OM program
+- Business and non-profit sector jobs, especially through our History for Business, Public History, and 4+1 MBA / MS-OM programs

 - Librarianships at research, public, and governmental libraries